 - Auditing (6 credits) including:

 - Economics, Management, and Marketing

 Keep in mind that these are only the educational requirements to sit for the exam.
 Colorado will most likely require candidates to complete 150 credit hours to obtain a CPA license in the future.

 3) Study for the CPA Exam in CO

-How to Study for the Colorado CPA Exam
+How to Study for Colorado CPA Certification

 The most difficult part of becoming a CPA in Colorado is simply studying for the exam and actually taking it.
 If you don’t dedicate yourself to a study schedule and use a CPA review course that matches your learning style, you will probably end up failing a section or two.